blues

 2. feelings of melancholy, sadness, or depression.

-His name is Jim - a stout man with curly hair, hazel/green eyes and a faded New York accent that has since retired from a career in electrical engineering.
-With a degree in English, Physics and Nuclear Magnetic Resonance Spectroscopy, I could imagine his mind idling at 90 miles-per-hour during our conversation.
-His colorful sense of humor and honesty is something that makes up the character of Berkeley, CA and he lives with his wife Helen in what my dad calls The Treehouse just up the hill from the college football stadium.
+His name is Jim - a stout man with a faded New York accent, curly hair, and hazel/green eyes that has since retired from a career in electrical engineering.
+With a degree in English, Physics and Nuclear Magnetic Resonance Spectroscopy, I imagined his mind idling while cruising at 90 miles-per-hour during our conversation.
+His colorful sense of humor, intellect and smoked ribs embodies the gesture of a chef's kiss.
+He lives with his wife Helen in what my dad calls 'The Treehouse' just up the hill from the Berkeley college football stadium.

 "Well, if you want to understand Jazz, you have to feel the Blues".